Houghton Mifflin Harcourt

-History

-Ticknor and Allen, 1832
+Company history

 In 1832, William Ticknor and John Allen purchased a bookselling business in Boston and began to involve themselves in publishing; James T. Fields joined as a partner in 1843.
 Fields and Ticknor gradually gathered an impressive list of writers, including Ralph Waldo Emerson, Nathaniel Hawthorne, and Henry David Thoreau.
 The duo formed a close relationship with Riverside Press, a Boston printing company owned by Henry Oscar Houghton.
 Houghton also founded his own publishing company with partner Melancthon Hurd in 1864, with George H. Mifflin joining the partnership in 1872.

 In 1878, Ticknor and Fields, now under the leadership of James R. Osgood, found itself in financial difficulties and merged its operations with Hurd and Houghton.
 The new partnership, named Houghton, Osgood and Company, and based in Boston's Winthrop Square, held the rights to the literary works of both publishers.
 When Osgood left the firm two years later, the business reemerged as Houghton, Mifflin and Company.
 Despite a lucrative partnership with Lawson Valentine, Houghton, Mifflin and Company still had debt it had inherited from Ticknor and Fields, so it decided to add partners.
 In 1884, James D. Hurd, the son of Melancthon Hurd, became a partner.
 In 1888, three others became partners as well: James Murray Kay, Thurlow Weed Barnes, and Henry Oscar Houghton Jr.

 Shortly thereafter, the company established an Educational Department, and from 1891 to 1908, sales of educational materials increased by 500 percent.
 The firm incorporated in 1908, changing its name to Houghton Mifflin Company.
 Soon after 1916, Houghton Mifflin became involved in publishing standardized tests and testing materials, working closely with such test developers as E. F. Lindquist.
 By 1921, the company was the fourth-largest educational publisher in the United States.

 In 1961, Houghton Mifflin famously passed on Julia Child's Mastering the Art of French Cooking, giving it up to Alfred A. Knopf who published it in 1962.
-It became an overnight success, and is considered by many to be the bible of French cooking.
+It became an overnight success and is considered by many to be the bible of French cooking.
 Houghton Mifflin's strategic error was depicted in the 2009 film Julie & Julia.